Rare Things for a Rare Life

 Blackhawk stepped forward with a soldier’s instinct and offered his hand.
 “Let me help you, ma’am.”

-Taking it, she wobbled and groaned as she carefully found her balance and rose.
+Taking it, she wobbled and groaned as she found her balance and rose.
 “Thank you.
 You’re such a dear.
 Oh, my, I’ve broken some cakes.”

 She fussed with the contents of her basket, then offered it to Blackhawk, who’d returned to his place.
 “This one didn’t break.”
 Her smile was genuine, a touch of kindness that seemed incongruent with the imposing military presence.